Auburn station (Sound Transit)

 Auburn station is a train station in the city of Auburn, Washington, United States, served by S Line of the Sounder commuter rail network.
 It is located southwest of downtown Auburn and consists of two train platforms, a bus station, a parking garage, a public plaza, and a pedestrian bridge.
 The station has 633 parking spaces and is also served by Sound Transit Express, King County Metro, and Pierce Transit buses.
 Auburn station opened in 2000 and was built on the site of a former railroad station that was demolished in 1979.
-The parking garage and pedestrian bridge opened in 2003, and a second parking garage is planned to be built by 2024.
+The parking garage and pedestrian bridge opened in 2003, and a second parking garage is planned to be built by 2027.

 Description

 Auburn station is located at the intersection of Main Street and B Street in the southwestern part of downtown Auburn.
 The station's two side platforms run north–south along a triple-track segment of the BNSF Railway's Seattle Subdivision and are connected by an at-grade crossing on Main Street.
 Adjacent to the east platform are several bus bays and a public plaza, which includes seating areas, a clock tower, and public art.
 The station's canopies and clock tower were designed to match buildings on Auburn's Main Street using brick pillars, painted steel canopies, and glass rooftops.
 Since 2009, the plaza has also served as the venue for the city's farmers' market, which runs seasonally from June to September.

 The station has 633 parking spaces, including a parking garage with 520 spaces that is shared with the City of Auburn, and 113 surface stalls on the west side of the station.
 The six-story parking garage, located east of the platform and bus bays, also includes retail spaces and a pedestrian bridge that connects the two Sounder platforms.
 The station also has a drop-off area for 37 vehicles, 32 bicycle rack spaces, and 26 bicycle lockers.

 Sound Transit commissioned three pieces of art for the station through their public art program: Bruce West's sculptures Standing Pear & Friends and Strawberry Duo in the plaza represent the city's agricultural history through halved pears and strawberries; and a series of metal vines by Jean Whitesavage and Nick Lyle hang on the corner of the parking garage and personify "luxuriant growth".
-The City of Auburn also commissioned a separate art installation, Paul Sorey's Running Figures, which consist of eleven stainless steel figures between the station and the downtown core.
+The City of Auburn also commissioned a separate art installation, Paul Sorey's Running Figures, which consists of eleven stainless steel figures between the station and the downtown core.